LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 *   Client certificate-based authentication can only be used in conjunction with an HTTPS endpoint since it involves SSL handshake negotiations.
 The main value of client authentication is that the server is able to securely authenticate the client through the use of certificates.

 ### 5.2.3 Configuring mutual TLS authentication
-To properly configure the FHIR server's keystore and truststore files, perform the following steps:
+To properly configure the FHIR server's keystore and truststore files, perform the following steps.

 ### 5.2.3.1 Configure the keyStores
 1. Create a new self-signed server certificate<sup id="a8">[8](#f8)</sup> and store it in a new keystore file located in the `$WLP_HOME/usr/servers/fhir-server/resources/security` directory.